 - The use of Lancashire County Council's Internal Audit Service and Mazars to provide independent assurance that controls are adequate and effective in service areas managed by the Chief Audit Executive; - Annual review and validation of the Annual Governance Statement; and - The External Auditor has an annual opportunity to raise any issues concerning Internal Audit activity with the Audit Committee. - In compliance with the PSIAS, external assessments are to be carried out at least once every five years by a qualified, independent assessor or assessment team from outside the organisation.
-Wyre Council has decided that the preferred method would be through the self-assessment contained with CIPFA's Application Note, with an independent validation from a peer review (organised through the Lancashire District Audit Group Meetings), providing there is no conflict of interest.
+Wyre Council has decided that the preferred method would be through the self-assessment contained with CIPFA's Application Note, with an independent validation from a peer review (organised through the Lancashire District Audit Group Meetings).
 Results will be reported annually to the Audit Committee.
-The independent assessment and validation of the Lancashire Districts will commence in January 2016, but no date has been provided in relation to Wyre's assessment.
+The independent assessment and validation of the Lancashire Districts will commence in November 2016, with Wyre's assessment being scheduled for March 2018.